hpcaitech/Open-Sora/docs/acceleration.md

 For option 1, 120 tokens for one sample require 1M disk space, and a 64x64x64 latent requires 4M.
 Considering a training dataset with 10M video clips, the total disk space required is 50TB.
 Our storage system is not ready at this time for this scale of data.

 For option 2, we boost T5 speed and memory requirement.
 According to [OpenDiT](https://github.com/NUS-HPC-AI-Lab/OpenDiT), we find VAE consumes a large number of GPU memory.
 Thus we split batch size into smaller ones for VAE encoding.
-With both techniques, we can greatly accelerated the training speed.
+With both techniques, we can greatly accelerate the training speed.

 The training speed is measured on 8 H800 GPUs with STDiT.